Controlled Gaussian Process Dynamical Models with Application to Robotic Cloth Manipulation: Introduction

 Therefore, we propose here an extension of the GPDM structure, that takes into account the influence of external control actions on the modeled dynamics.
-We call it \textit{Controlled Gaussian Process Dynamical Models} (CGPDMs).
+We call it \textit{Controlled Gaussian Process Dynamical Model} (CGPDM).
 In this new version, control actions directly affect the dynamics in the latent space.
 Thus, a CGPDM, trained on a sufficiently diverse set of interactions, is able to predict the effects of control actions never experienced before inside a space of reduced dimensions, and then reconstruct high-dimensional motions by projecting the latent state trajectories into the observation space.
-We tested the applicability of such solution in both a simulated and a real cloth manipulation scenario.
-CGPDM has proved capable of fitting different types of cloth movement, and predict the results of control actions never seen during training.
-As an example, in Fig. \ref{fig: latent mapping}, we show the trajectories predicted by the same CGPDM subject to two different sequences of control actions.
-Note how the two trajectories, starting from the same latent state, are driven into different regions of the latent space, where different cloth poses are reconstructed.
+CGPDM has proved capable of fitting different types of cloth movements, in both a simulated and a real cloth manipulation scenario, and being able to predict the results of control actions never seen during training (example reported in Fig. \ref{fig:latent mapping}).
+Finally, we compared two possible CGPDM parameterizations.
+The first is a straightforward extension of standard GPDM, whereas in the second we propose to employ squared exponential (SE) kernels with automatic relevance determination (ARD) \cite{neal2012bayesian} and inhomogeneous linear kernels, together with tunable dynamical map scaling factors, obtaining a better accuracy and generalization, especially in the low-data regime.